 Samples of the tunnel spoil will be collected by an independent third party.
 The samples will be sent to a NATA accredited laboratory for analyses in accordance with EPA waste classifications.

+The EPA approved our Environmental Management Plan on 14 May 2021.
 Detailed technical and environmental assessments have been undertaken to ensure our proposal is robust and provides a safe solution for the management and reuse of the tunnel spoil.

 Read more about the environmental management, including ground water and surface water management here.